Minimal families of curves on surfaces: Acknowledgements

 \section{Acknowledgements}

 This paper is a part of the authors PhD thesis.
-It is my pleasure to acknowledge that the many discussions with my advisor Josef Schicho is a major contribution to this paper.
+It is my pleasure to acknowledge that the many discussions with my advisor Josef Schicho are a major contribution to this paper.
 In particular recognizing the existence of non-fibration families should be attributed to him.
 I would like to thank Gavin Brown and Martin Weimann for several useful discussions.
+I would like to thank the anonymous referees for their careful reading and providing corrections.